-Police in Kenya fire tear gas to disperse mourners at Raila Odinga viewing
+At least 2 killed as police in Kenya fire shots to disperse Odinga mourners

-At least three people were injured after security forces fired tear gas to disperse the crowds at a Nairobi sports centre.
+Police in Nairobi opened fire to disperse crowds who gathered to view opposition leader’s body at a football stadium.

-Security forces have fired tear gas at crowds of mourners who gathered at a stadium in Kenya’s capital Nairobi to view the body of opposition leader Raila Odinga, who died earlier this week in India.
+At least two people have been killed after police in Kenya fired shots to disperse crowds of mourners gathered to view the body of opposition leader Raila Odinga, who died earlier this week in India.

-Thousands of Odinga’s supporters began gathering on Nairobi’s streets from early morning on Thursday, with crowds congregating at Nairobi’s Moi International Sports Centre for the viewing after escorting his coffin from the country’s main airport.
+The country’s head of police operations, Adamson Bungei, confirmed the shooting at the 60,000-capacity football stadium in the capital, Nairobi, where the viewing was to take place on Thursday ahead of the funeral over the weekend.

 Recommended Storieslist of 3 items